DJDanl/cpp-docs.pt-br/docs/parallel/amp/reference/concurrency-fast-math-namespace-functions.md

  Valor de ponto flutuante

 ### <a name="return-value"></a>Valor de retorno
- Retorna o valor de arco tangente de y/x
+ Retorna o valor do arco tangente de x

 ##  <a name="atanf"></a>  atanf
  Calcula o arco tangente do argumento